Successful construction site preparation hinges on proper planning. If not, costs can skyrocket, and site conditions can

-- Insurance: protection from any damages, theft, or natural disasters
+- Insurance: coverage for damages, theft, or natural disasters

-- Project manager: someone with experience to manage and oversee projects
+- Project manager: someone experienced to manage and oversee projects

-So, comply with all Federal, State, and local hauling disposal regulations.
-In California, the Department of Industrial Relations lists vehicle haulage requirements.
+Comply with all Federal, State, and local hauling disposal regulations.
+In California, the Department of Industrial Relations outlines vehicle haulage requirements.

-Equally important, cleanup should be an ongoing project activity.
-Don’t allow your waste to pile up, and then scramble at the end of the project.
-It’s a mental strain scrambling last minute, and disposal sites have daily or weekly limits.
+Remember, cleanup should be an ongoing project activity.
+Don’t let waste pile up, only to scramble at the end of the project.
+Last-minute stress and disposal site limits can be a real headache.

 #11 Owning up to demolition waste